jake-knerr/js-style-guide/README.md

 #### For top-level folders, prefer to co-locate modules by technical category rather than functionality (what they do).

-In other words, prefer to keep files together based on what type of architectural role they satisfy.
+In other words, for top-level project folders prefer to keep files together based on what type of architectural role they satisfy.
 These folders are known as "technical category folders."

 > Why?
 Putting domain-related files together results in too many folders, and I think in terms of technical categories.